kubernetes/kubernetes/docs/proposals/envvar-configmap.md

 ## Proposed Design

 Containers can specify the ConfigMaps that are consumed as environment variables.
 Each key defined in the ConfigMap's `Data` object must be a "C" identifier.
+If an invalid key is present, the container will fail to start.

 Environment variables are currently defined by servies or the `Env` object in a container, where the `Env` takes precedence.
 The introduction of ConfigMaps adds a third possibility.
 To prevent any change in behavior, the `Env` object will still override any environment variable introduced by a ConfigMap.
 A ConfigMap is allowed to override variables defined by services.